HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 When working towards reducing the script parsing time, we tend to focus on all the opportunities to make our code smaller and more efficient.
 One such idea is to minify the files and bring down the bytes usage.

-The lighthouse report also [highlights the unminified JS being used](https://web.dev/unminified-javascript/) and lists these unminified files and the opportunities to save.
+The lighthouse report also <a hreflang="en" href="https://web.dev/unminified-javascript/">highlights the unminified JS being used</a> and lists these unminified files and the opportunities to save.

 {{ figure_markup(
   image="unminified-js-audit-scores.png",